NMRDfromMD/nmrdfrommd.github.io/_sources/theory/best-practice.rst.txt

 .. container:: figurelegend

-    Figure: NMR relaxation time :math:`T_1` between MD simulations of bulk water obtained with three different water models:
+    Figure: NMR relaxation time :math:`T_1` from MD simulations of bulk water using three water models:
     :math:`\text{TIP4P}-\epsilon` :cite:`fuentes-azcatlNonPolarizableForceField2014`,
-    :math:`\text{SPC/E}` :cite:`berendsenMissingTermEffective1987`,
+    :math:`\text{SPC/E}` :cite:`berendsenMissingTermEffective1987`, and
-    and :math:`\text{TIP3P}` :cite:`jorgensenComparisonSimplePotential1983`.
+    :math:`\text{TIP3P}` :cite:`jorgensenComparisonSimplePotential1983`.
+Results
-    Results are compared with experiments
-    from Krynicki et al. :cite:`krynickiProtonSpinlatticeRelaxation1966`
+    are compared with experiments by Krynicki et al.
-    and from Hindman et al. :cite:`hindmanRelaxationProcessesWater2003`.
+    :cite:`krynickiProtonSpinlatticeRelaxation1966` and Hindman et al.
+    :cite:`hindmanRelaxationProcessesWater2003`.

 Simulation accuracy
 -------------------

-NMR relaxation measurements are sensitive both thermodynamic and dynamic quantities, and it is therefore important to ensure the accuracy of the molecular simulation.
-Several parameters are known to affect the accuracy of the simulations, such as the force field (as discussed previously), the time step, the cut-offs, or the sampling time :cite:`frenkelUnderstandingMolecularSimulation2002,allenComputerSimulationLiquids2017`.
+NMR relaxation measurements are sensitive to both thermodynamic and dynamic properties.
+To ensure accurate simulations, key parameters must be carefully chosen - including the force field (as discussed above), the integration time step, cutoff distances, and the simulation length :cite:`frenkelUnderstandingMolecularSimulation2002, allenComputerSimulationLiquids2017`.

 As an illustration, the NMR relaxation time :math:`T_1` of bulk water was measured as a function of the LJ cut-off.